Violation of Diagonal Non-Invasiveness: A Hallmark of Non-Classical Memory Effects: Measurement invasiveness in non-Markovian dynamics

+From these expressions it follows that Markovianity is not fulfilled in general~\cite{budiniCPF}, $P_{3}(z,y,x)\neq P_{3}(z|y)P_{2}(y|x)P_{1}(x).$ Furthermore, taking into account Eq. (\ref{Inv}), we realize that DNI ($I=0$ for arbitrary first and third measurements) can only be satisfied after demanding some property to the bipartite propagator.

 It is simple to check that DNI and Markovian probabilities are simultaneously recovered when the bipartite propagator satisfies $\mathrm{Tr} _{e}(\mathcal{G}_{t+\tau ,t}[\rho \otimes \sigma ])=\Lambda _{t+\tau ,t}[\rho ]\ \mathrm{Tr}_{e}[\sigma ],$ where the system propagator $\Lambda _{t,t^{\prime }}$ is independent of the (post-measurement) bath state $ \sigma .$ This condition is fulfilled when a Born-Markov approximation~\cite {breuerbook} applies (even in presence of intermediate measurement process), $\mathcal{G}_{t,0}[\rho \otimes \sigma ]\approx \rho _{t}\otimes \sigma .$ Similarly to the previous stochastic dynamics, assuming the validity of DNI for arbitrary first and last measurement processes, Markovianity becomes a necessary condition~(see Appendix~\ref{DNIConditions}).
 Equivalently,\textit{ \ }for unitary $s$-$e$ models, if for some (three consecutive) measurement processes the outcome statistics is non-Markovian there always exist $z$- and $x$-measurement processes such that DNI is not fulfilled.
+Therefore, underlying Hamiltonian microscopic dynamics lead to non-classical (system) memory effects.